tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 - This code section adds the functionality of the "next question" button that becomes visible after the user selects an answer or the timer runs out
 - If the program still has questions to show (i.e. the current question number isn't 5) increment the question number and count and use those new values to update the screen to show the next quiz question and possible answers
-- If the quiz is current on question 5, go to the results screen to show the user their score
+- If the quiz is currently on question 5, go to the results screen to show the user their score
 ```javascript
 	function showQuetions(index) {
   		const que_text = document.querySelector(".que_text");